ebi-jdispatcher/webservice-clients/java/README.txt

   ant compile

-To compile just the code for one of the SOAP libraries, e.g. Axis 1.x:
+To compile just the code for one of the SOAP libraries, e.g. Apache Axis 1.x:

   ant axis1-compile